pgupta35/audit-aws-cloudwatchlogs/README.md

 ## Description
-This composite monitors cloudwatchlogs against best practices and reports violations and inventory.
+This composite monitors cloudwatchlogs against best practices and reports violations and inventory

 ## Hierarchy